-The City of Warrenville currently offers an 'opt out' electric municipal aggregation program to all residential and qualified small businesses from October 2020 to October 2021.
+The City currently offers an 'opt out' electric municipal aggregation program to all residential and qualified small businesses from October 2021 to October 2022.
 The program will be administered by Eligo Energy IL, LLC, a leading electricity supplier located in Chicago.
 For all eligible members of this program, the green energy rate will always be equal to ComEd’s residential price* with one very important difference – the aggregation customers’ energy usage will be offset by renewable energy!

-NO CHANGES IN BILLING OR SERVICE.
-You will continue to receive one monthly bill from ComEd and be eligible for the same programs you are eligible for now through ComEd, such as Budget Billing, payment agreements, and energy efficiency programs.
-ComEd will continue to safely and reliably deliver energy to your home or business as well as restore your service if a power outage occurs.
+You will continue to receive one monthly bill from ComEd and will still be eligible for the same programs through ComEd, such as Budget Billing, payment agreements, and energy efficiency programs.
+The only change will be in the Electric Supply price on the ComEd bill – https://www.comed.com/MyAccount/MyBillUsage/Pages/UnderstandingMyBill.aspx.

-If you are new to the program, once your account is enrolled, you will receive a Confirmation of Change in Electric Supplier letter from ComEd confirming your switch to Eligo.
-Approximately 30 to 45 days after enrollment, you will receive your first ComEd bill to reflect Eligo as your supplier at the new fixed 100% green energy rate.
-Please see Terms and Conditions below.
+If you are new to the program, once your account is enrolled, you will receive a confirmation letter from ComEd confirming your switch to Eligo.
+Approximately 30 to 45 days after enrollment, you will receive your first ComEd bill to reflect Eligo as your supplier at exactly the ComEd rate.

 Municipal aggregations are groups of customers, or entire communities that unite to pool, or aggregate their energy buying power.
 By pooling their buying power and negotiating the price of power from a supplier other than the traditional utility, municipal aggregations can often save participants money on their electricity bills and help them obtain renewable energy certificates and civic grants.
 ComEd is still be responsible for delivering that power to your home, responding to outages, and billing you for it.